• Latest

 Dr Samuel Barbosa Da Cunha, CEO & Chairman at Bar Trading Japan on the travel and tourist industry in Asia and what it will take to bounce back.

 COVID-19 has presented us all with so many challenges this year.
-And while work, health and family remain the top priorities, its impact on holiday and travel plans is also damaging economies and our mental health.
+And while work, health and family remain the top priorities, their impact on holiday and travel plans is also damaging economies and our mental health.

 In July, much of Europe opened its borders for summer holidaymakers to enjoy a subdued beach holiday.
 But the optimism didn’t last long, particularly for those in the UK.
 While thousands still boarded a plane to Greece, Spain or Italy, they quickly found that constant changes to official travel recommendations affected the enjoyment of their summer break.